Why Walkabout Creek Discovery Centre is the hidden gem Brisbane families love

 Open your children’s eyes to the wonder of wildlife in the Walkabout Creek Wildlife Centre.
-You’ll see some of fascinating animals that share our backyards, as well as others that are more elusive.
-Peep at a python, smile at an estuarine crocodile and learn some quirky and interesting facts about our amphibians, birds, fish, mammals and more!
+You’ll see some of the fascinating animals that share our backyards, as well as others that are more elusive.
+Peep at a python, smile at an estuarine crocodile and learn some quirky and interesting facts about our amphibians, fish, marsupials and more!

 If you visit during school holidays or weekends, join in the Wildlife Discovery Show, to learn from our Park Rangers about looking after our native wildlife and their habitats.